daiser/pyflow/README.md

 flow.send([1, 2, 3])
 print(numbers)  # Output: [1, 1, 1, 4, 8, 2, 9, 27, 3]
 ```
 This is tricky.
-Why numbers not in order?
-Numbers itself, then squares,
+Why numbers not in order: numbers itself, then squares,
-then cubes. `squares` & `cubes` are attached to the `flow` and values from
+then cubes? `squares` & `cubes` are attached to the `flow` and values from
 `flow.send` will be passed to these sub-flows first.
 So, they'll arrive into
 joined flow `numbers` earlier.